bluesky/bluesky/doc/source/metadata.rst

 String Fields
 =============

-To facilitate serachability, the keywords 'owner', 'group', and 'project' are given special significance.
+To facilitate searchability, the keywords 'owner', 'group', and 'project' are given special significance.
 They are all optional, but if provided they must be strings like ``owner='Dan'``.
 A non-string, like ``owner=5`` will produce an error that will interrupt scan execution immediately after it starts.